syncfusion-content/ej2-navigations-docs/ej2-javascript/appbar/ts/getting-started.md

 Open the application in Visual Studio Code and add the Syncfusion JavaScript UI controls.

-Add the HTML div tag with its id attribute as `appbar` in your `index.html` file to initialize the Accordion.
+Add the HTML div tag with its id attribute as `appbar` in your `index.html` file to initialize the Appbar.

 `[src/index.html]`